pauek/Kwidgin/README.rst

 pronounce.
 QuizGen: Quiz Generator.
 With this thing you can write programs that generate questions, put a lot of them together, and have them permuted in such a way that it is safe to have students take the quiz even if they can read each others exam.
-Pretty useful, huh?

 I will admit (if you press hard enough) that this software not yet ready for prime time...